couchbaselabs/agent-catalog/templates/agents/with_controlflow/README.md

    vi .env
    ```

 7. Publish your local agent catalog to your Couchbase instance with `agentc publish`.
-Your Couchbase instance details
+   Your Couchbase instance details in the `.env` file will be used for authentication.
-   in the `.env` file will be used for authentication.
-This starter agent uses the `travel-sample` bucket.
+   Again, this specific starter agent uses the `travel-sample` bucket.

    ```bash
    agentc publish tool prompt --bucket travel-sample